andifalk/cloud-security-workshop/intro-labs/auth-code-in-action/README.md

 > The client MUST NOT use the authorization code more than once.

 The spring authorization server follows this recommendation and uses a really short authorization code lifetime.

+You can also try more features of this demo by specifying these spring profiles:

+* Without any profile: The demo just runs as OAuth 2 client and only gets an access token
+* With profile `oidc`: This demo runs in OpenID Connect mode and also gets an ID token
+* With profile `pkce`: This demo enables Proof Key for Code Exchange (PKCE) instead of using client_secret for getting a token.